nagensk9/INDE577_ML/1. Supervised Machine Learning/9- Navie Bayes/README.md

 - **ROC Curve**: The ROC curve is a graphical representation of the trade-off between the true positive rate and the false positive rate.
 It helps assess the model's performance across different probability thresholds.

 - **Area Under the ROC Curve (AUC-ROC)**: AUC-ROC summarizes the performance of the model across all possible probability thresholds.
 It provides a single metric that represents the overall discriminative power of the model.

-## Conclusion
-Naive Bayes Classifier is a powerful and efficient algorithm for classification tasks.
-Despite its assumption of feature independence, it often performs well and is particularly useful when dealing with large datasets and high-dimensional feature spaces.